 - activity that falls before our decision date (check our application stages and deadlines when you are applying)

-- music creators based outside of the UK
+- organisations based outside the UK

 - composers and songwriters who are members of other performance rights collection societies